 Honorary University Fellow

 Richard Moyes is Managing Director and co-founder of the UK-based NGO Article 36.
 He was a leading strategist in the development of the 2017 Treaty on the Prohibition of Nuclear Weapons, the 2015 Safe Schools Declaration and the 2008 Convention on Cluster Munitions.
-He undertakes research and analysis on risks for the artificial intelligence company DeepMind.
+He has written on risks for the artificial intelligence company DeepMind.
 Moyes is a member of the governance boards of the International Campaign to Abolish Nuclear Weapons (ICAN), which was awarded the 2017 Nobel Peace Prize, and of the International Campaign to Ban Landmines, which was co-laureate of the Nobel Peace Prize in 1997.
 He previously established and managed humanitarian landmine clearance and explosive ordnance disposal operations.

 He has degrees in History and in Social Anthropology from Gonville and Caius College Cambridge.